Discover more from if not, Paris

 towards metamodernism and other lower case ideas

 This is an essay response to Elle Griffin’s recent piece “I’m So Over Dead French Writers.”
 Elle and I have been exchanging ideas about 21st century literature via letters.
-We will be publishing that exchange in a few days’ time.
-For now, here’s an accompaniment essay about the transition from modernism to postmodernism to metamodernism.
+You can read our conversation here.
+This is accompaniment essay about the transition from modernism to postmodernism to metamodernism.
 Best enjoyed with a cup of coffee or whiskey.

 What we’re talking about when we talk about “isms”